DanialMcIntyre/Best-Champ-League-API/README.md

 A basic web application using React.js and the League of Legends API that searches a players account and gives stats on their best champion

+## Prerequisites

+Be sure to provide a valid API key in a .env folder, inside the root folder

 ## Install dependencies

 In the project directory, install the dependencies with: